-Psytruck at Carémeau Campus
+Psytruck at the Carémeau Campus

 On March 21, from 1:00 p.m. to 4:00 p.m., the Nîmes School of Medicine hosted the Psytruck project.
 This project aims to provide mobile psychiatric consultations aboard specially equipped vans traveling throughout Nîmes and the surrounding area, specifically targeting young people aged 15 to 30.
 Its main goal is to change perceptions of psychiatric care by going directly to patients to make it more accessible.

-In addition to consultations, the Psytruck will organize information and awareness-raising activities for the general public on mental health issues and psychological disorders.
+In addition to consultations, the Psytruck will organize information and awareness-raising activities for the general public on mental health issues and mental disorders.
 This project is part of Villa Orygen, a nationally renowned center for early intervention and psychosocial rehabilitation in psychiatry.

 The Psytruck will now visit the medical school on the Nîmes campus once a month, and on another date in front of the IUT (right next door), which doubles the opportunities for students to access the service if needed.